kelomo2502/kelomo2502/README.md

 ## 👨‍💻 About Me

-🚀 DevOps Engineer | SRE in Training | AWS Cloud Enthusiast
+🚀 DevOps Engineer | SRE oriented | AWS Cloud Enthusiast
 🔧 I architect and automate resilient, cloud-native infrastructures with modern DevOps tooling.
 📦 I specialize in Kubernetes, observability, CI/CD, and scalable app delivery across cloud environments — with a focus on AWS.